cobi-bike/Module-Grid/README.md

 ### Step 2: Install COBI.bike DevKit Simulator

-Follow the [instructions](https://github.com/cobi-bike/DevKit#-test-your-module) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of module development on the COBI plattform.
+Follow the [instructions](https://github.com/cobi-bike/DevKit#-test-your-module) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of module development on the COBI platform.

 ### Step 3: Run Node.js server